Skip to content

 Modify initial pose for safety.

 The default initial pose for the AI Worker (arms straight down) is not ideal for VR, as VR teleoperation requires the hands to be within the camera's field of view.
 It is highly recommended to change the initial position to a "ready" pose (e.g., elbows bent 90° with hands forward).
-Refer to this Discord post for instructions on modifying the initial pose.
+Refer to this Discord post for instructions on modifying the initial pose (a Discord account may be required).

 VR Device Setup